 6.2.
 Gang crimes

 Judges impose an extra sentence on defendants convicted of gang-related felonies.
 However, this additional sentence may be no longer than the underlying sentence and cannot exceed 20 years.
-Learn more about Nevada gang crimes.14
+Learn more about gang crimes.14

 Racketeering is activity that is conducted in furtherance of an unlawful business.
 Many racketeering cases involve blackmail.
 As a category B felony, racketeering carries five to twenty (5 – 20) years in prison and high fines.15

 Coercion is when you use intimidation, deprivation, or force to get someone to do something they are not legally obligated to do.
 It can be a misdemeanor or a felony.16

 Call a Nevada criminal defense attorney…

-If you have been arrested for the Nevada crime of extortion under NRS 205.320, please call our Las Vegas criminal defense attorneys or a free consultation.
+If you have been arrested for the Nevada crime of extortion under NRS 205.320, please call our Las Vegas criminal defense attorneys or a consultation.
 Our goal is to try to get your charges reduced or dismissed, and if you wish we will take your case all the way to trial as well.

 Arrested in California?
-Go to our page on California extortion law.
+Go to our page on Penal Code 210 PC.

 Arrested in Colorado?
 Go to our page on Colorado extortion law.